 Benchmark Mode Cnt Score Error Units

-Here are the sizes of the serialized form by each serializer:
+Here are the sizes of the serialized form for the same data by each serializer:

 Strategy Number of Bytes Overhead %